ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/configuring-data/index.md

 ##### method

-Specifies the HTTP method used for the request.
+The `method` specifies the HTTP method used for the request.
 In the example bellow, it allows a GET request and if you try to do a PUT or DELETE the route will not be recognized and will fail.
+This is very useful for adding different types of validation for different request methods.

 ```application/json
 [